flutter/website/platform-channels.md

 Flutter's platform-specific API support does not rely on code generation, but rather on a flexible message passing style:

-* The Flutter portion of your app sends messages to it's *host*, the iOS or Android portion of your app, over a platform channel.
+* The Flutter portion of your app sends messages to its *host*, the iOS or Android portion of your app, over a platform channel.

 * The *host* listens on the platform channel, and receives the message.
 It then